-As with most charities this reporting year was fraught with extreme challenges brought about by the COVID-19 pandemic.
-It also provided us with exciting learning opportunities, which led to positive change and innovative new services in this our 30th year.
+As with most charities, once again this reporting year was fraught with challenges and uncertainty brought about by the continuing COVID-19 pandemic.
+However, it also provided us with the opportunity to continue and develop services that were set up as emergency response projects during 2020.